graeter-group/grappa/README.md

 ### OpenMM

-Unfortunately, OpenMM is not available on pip and has to be installed via conda in the same environment as grappa,
+OpenMM is not available on pip and has to be installed via conda in the same environment as Grappa,

 ```{bash}
 conda install -c conda-forge openmm